trstlabs/intento/docs/docs/actions/using-the-cli.md

 This source port is denoted as `icacontroller-into1...`.
 For an Interchain Account host, the destination port is `host`.
 A connection is needed to create the channels and ports.

-### Register and Submit Action
+### Register Self-Hosted ICA and Submit Action

-When you submit an action for the first time using interchain Accounts, you should perfrom `register-ica-and-submit-action` instead of `submit-action`.
+When you submit an action for the first time using a self-hosted Interchain Accounts, you can perform `register-ica-and-submit-action` instead of `submit-action`.

-Alternatively you can `intentod tx intent register` and specify the `--connection-id` flag.
+Alternatively you can first perform `intentod tx intent register` and specify the `--connection-id` fla and later submit the action.

 You can submit an action with the following command: